dhimiterbundo/Vuejs-MediaUpload-Component/ReadMe.md

 This component previews the image you upload and on click it allows you to upload a new image.

+* On Profile.Vue is a sample how this component can be used.

 This is a single upload component .

  ``` javascript